 You should consider whether features such as superior investment performance or the provision of better member services, justify higher fees and costs.

-You may be able to negotiate to pay lower fees.
+You may be able to negotiate to pay lower contribution fees and management costs where applicable.

 Ask the fund or your financial adviser.

 To find out more